-Television and Radio are mediums to inform, educate and entertain.
-Sitting down at the end of the day and turning on the TV or radio is a rather involuntary task for many.
-They have become part of the fabric of almost every Indian's life.
-However, there are a significant number of people in India who are unable to enjoy TV or Radio.
+Television is a medium to inform, educate and entertain.
+Sitting down at the end of the day and turning on the TV is a rather involuntary task for many.
+TV has become part of the fabric of almost every Indian's life.
+However, there are a significant number of people in India who are unable to enjoy this activity.

-Television and Radio technologies have advanced at a rapid pace but accessibility of TV and Radio in India has been a persistent problem.
-Being mediums that are consumed through sight and sound, those with impairments in these two areas have found TV viewing and radio listening difficult or impossible.
-Not much progress has been made in the area of Accessible Broadcasting since the introduction of the TV "Weekly News Bulletin for the hearing impaired" in 1987.
+Television technologies have advanced at a rapid pace but accessibility of TV has been a persistent problem.
+Being a medium that is consumed through sight and sound, those with impairments in these two areas have found TV viewing difficult or impossible.
+Not much progress has been made in the area of TV Accessibility since the introduction of the "Weekly News Bulletin for the hearing impaired" in 1987.
+India has the highest number of people with visual and hearing impairments.
+The needs of this significant population have to be included to achieve growth in the truest sense.